Spain's minority government lose key vote over budget plan

 Sanchez, who controls only 84 seats in the 350-seat parliament, cannot pass the budget without those parties which backed a no-confidence motion against his conservative predecessor in June.

-Only 88 members of parliament voted in favor of the government’s proposal to soften the deficit-cutting path, while 173 voted against and 86 abstained.
+Only 88 members of parliament voted in favour of the government’s proposal to soften the deficit-cutting path, while 173 voted against and 86 abstained.
 Three deputies did not take part to the vote.
+(Reporting by Julien Toyer; Editing by Paul Day)